 Frequently asked questions about education schemes

 This page contains general information about studying in Australia, including resources for each state.
-For additional advice specific to your circumstances, contact your school counsellor, teacher or the education board in your state.
+For additional advice specific to your circumstances, you can contact your school counsellor, teacher or Open Arms – Veterans & Families Counselling.

 On this page